 - On the Insurance Company Settings window, select the Advanced tab.

-- Under the Auto CPT Modifier section, click Add Code.
+- Under the Auto CPT Modifier section, click Add Rule.
 A new window will appear.

 - Enter and select the desired information and click Save.
 The form is explained below.